Coderbeep/obsidian-docs/en/Editing and formatting/Metadata.md

   - Advanced topics/YAML front matter
 ---

-While most of the text in a note is meant to be read by a human, _metadata_ is text that's meant to be easily readable by a program, for example a [[Community plugins|community plugin]] or Obsidian itself.
+While most of the text in a note is meant to be read by a human, _metadata_ is text that's meant to be easily readable by a program, for example a [[en/Extending Obsidian/Community plugins|community plugin]] or Obsidian itself.

 You can add metadata to your notes by adding a block on the first line of your note.
 The block must start and end with three hyphens (`---`).